th2-net/th2-docs/content/versions/1-5-4/cookbook/demo-main-scenario.md

 #### Scenario

-In the **step 3** _script_ sends request to create passive buy order by user _DEMO-CONN1_.
+In **step 3** the  _script_ sends request to create a passive buy order by user _DEMO-CONN1_.
-Order has the following parameters:
+The order has the following parameters:
 - Size (_OrderQty_) = 10
-- Price = 56 (_x+1_ | _x_ depends on instrument)
+- Price = 56 (_x+1_ | _x_ depends on the instrument)

-To the end of the **step 3** response message about successfully created order is expected.
+At the end of **step 3** message "the order stands on book in status NEW" is expected.

-In the **step 4** _script_ sends instructions for checking response to the _check1_.
+In **step 4** _script_ sends instructions for checking response to the _check1_.

-To the end of the **step 4** response be successfully checked by sent instructions is expected.
+At the end of **step 4** message "the order stands on book in status NEW" is expected.

 #### Generated events

-Next image contains events within steps 3 and 4 from th2 reports.
+The following image contains events within steps 3 and 4 from the th2 reports.

 ![](/img/getting-started/analyze/steps-3-4-report.png)

 #### Actual work in **Step 3**

-1. Trader "DEMO-CONN1" sends request to create passive Order with price lower than first order.
+1. Trader "DEMO-CONN1" sends request to create a passive Order with price lower than the first order.
 2. Trader "DEMO-CONN1" receives Execution Report.
 The order stands on book in status NEW.

 _"Received 'ExecutionReport' response message"_ is an expected output in **step 3**.